Dustyroom/flat-kit-doc/index.md

 #### Q. Is it possible to apply all these awesome effects just onto the camera while using my own shaders?
 > **A.** Cel shading is shader-driven, not camera, which means that Stylized Surface shaders have to be used for this.
 Outline and Fog image effects are used as camera components (Built-In RP) or as Render Features per scene (URP).

+#### Q. Does Flat Kit work with Post-processing stack v.2?
+> **A.** Yes, it does.
+The fog and outline image effects can be added on the same camera as the Post-processing component (Built-in Rendering Pipeline).
+Post-processing in URP is known as ‘Renderer Features’, so you don't have to install Post-Processing v.2.
+See FlatKit in URP if you are willing to know more.

 # 1. Quick Overview